 A discussion between Dr Charlotte Mathieson and Professor Stanley Wells, chaired by the Rev. Dr Paul Edmondson

-Twenty twelve has been a year of celebration for the author Charles Dickens, whose 200th birthday fell in February; today (April 23rd) is believed to be the birth-date of a literary figure who had great influence on Dickens, William Shakespeare.
+2012 was a year of celebration for the author Charles Dickens, whose 200th birthday fell in February of that year.
 To mark the occasion, the Rev. Dr Paul Edmondson and Professor Stanley Wells of the Shakespeare Birthplace Trust and Dr Charlotte Mathieson, Dickens scholar in the Department of English and Comparative Literary Studies at the University of Warwick, filmed a short documentary about Shakespeare’s influence on Dickens, exploring a very special connection between Dickens and Shakespeare’s birthplace.

 Dickens’s lifelong enjoyment of Shakespeare’s works began in his early years, viewing productions of the plays in the London theatres and later putting on amateur dramatics with his friends.
 But it was in 1838 that this interest took an important turn when, on a trip to the region, Dickens travelled to Stratford-upon-Avon and visited the house in which Shakespeare was born.
 In his letters, Dickens writes of how the group “sat down in the room where Shakespeare was born, and left our autographs and read those of other people and so forth”; the visitors’ book with Dickens’s signature still remains in the Birthplace today.
 In his next work, Nicholas Nickleby (1838-9), Dickens drew on the visit to humorous effect, expressing the strength of feeling experienced by visitors to Shakespeare’s birthplace: the character Mrs Wititterly states, “I don’t know how it is, but after you’ve seen the place and written your name in the little book, somehow or other you seem to be inspired; it kindles up quite a fire within one.”